 Sexual harassment may consist of a variety of behaviors including, but not limited to, subtle pressures for sexual activity, inappropriate touching or gestures, offensive or inappropriate language or jokes (including electronic content), demands for sexual favors, cyber-bullying, stalking, or sexual violence.
 A single incident may constitute harassment or it may be a series of unwelcome behaviors.
-Illegal sexual harassment may be directed at someone of the same sex or opposite sex.
+Such conduct directed at someone of the same or opposite sex, including conduct based on sexual orientation or gender identity, is prohibited by this policy.